spearhead-amr/makeaware/README.md

 ### Internal workshop page
 - [x] button back to workshops: to be changed with two buttons one on the left with "previous" and one on the right with "next"
 - [x] button "previous" "next": text smaller as previous explore button
+- [x] ADDED 6/11: styling alignment with figma
+- [ ] ADDED 6/11: fix protocol for the viz the res workshop - align to the grid
 - [ ] External link (will be the same for publications): first column year + conference name (OPT.1), second column title + conference short title (without year - OPT.2) + third column authors + fourth column "Read the article" with arrow top-right before read
 ### Story-collection tool
 - [ ] About the tool will go above instructions